Guide to Girls' New Puberty

 Some produce has fewer pesticides and some lotions are healthier.
 Find out which are the best (lowest) scoring foods and beauty products on this smartphone app!

-Use sunscreens safely: Choose products without oxybenzone or vitamin A. Or save money and wear a hat or stay in the shade.
+Use sunscreens safely: avoid chemical-based sunscreens and vitamin A. Or save money: cover up or stay in the shade.

 Many products have scents or fragrance.
 While they may smell good, these hidden chemicals are absorbed into the blood though our skin and our lungs.
 They can cause allergies, weight gain and affect your child's development.
 Avoid perfumes, air fresheners, dryer sheets and scented detergents.